Resources

 Resource: Warning Signs.pdf

-Stranger Abduction
+Stranger Abductions

 Stranger Abductions also known as Non-Family Abductions are the coerced and unauthorized taking of a child by someone other than a family member.
 Stranger Abductions are rare in Canada.
-In 2021, there were 18 reported stranger child abductions in Canada.
+In 2023, there were 50 reported stranger child abductions in Canada.
 Read more for tips on how to help protect your child from stranger abductions.

 Resource: Stranger Abduction